gmonein/cv/README.md

 ### 🔹 My Job Glasses — *Fullstack Software Engineer*
 📍 *Paris* · 🗓️ *Sep 2020 – Apr 2025*

-- 🧩 Led architecture design in a team of 3 software engineers.
+- 🧩 Led architecture design in a team of 3 software engineers in building the mobile application.
-- ⚙️ Oversaw application maintenance, support incidents, and evolving product requirements.
+- ⚙️ Oversaw application maintenance, support incidents, and evolving product requirements using agile methodologies.
-- 🛠 Built a back-office sales & ops.
+- 🛠 Built a back-office customer success, sales and ops, automating 30+ supports and data tasks monthly.
-- 🐛 Supported production needs and fixed critical issues on a legacy monolith.
+- 🐛 Supported scalability, error management and fixed critical issues on a legacy monolith, handling from 200 to 2000 appointments per week.

 ---

 ### 🔹 42 Network — *Junior Ruby on Rails Engineer*
 📍 *Paris* · 🗓️ *Mar 2018 – May 2020*

-- 👨‍🏫 Maintained intranet, exams, and internal tools for 30,000+ students.
+- ⚙️ Maintained intranet, exams, and internal tools.
-- 🧪 Worked in a 5-person engineering team, writing clean and testable Rails code.
+- 🧪 Worked in a 5-person engineering team using a kanban methodology.
+- 👨‍🏫 Trained 4 volunteer and internships in understanding web developments tools.
 - 🖥️ Developed a web platform to manage candidate registrations for the 42 Piscines.

 ---